Benefits – Insurance

 Medical

-The College offers medical insurance to full-time employees with Anthem Blue Cross and Blue Shield which includes a base plan (traditional PO) and a qualified high-deductible (HSA) plan with a health savings account.
+The College offers medical insurance to full-time employees with Anthem which includes a base plan (traditional PO) and a qualified high-deductible (HSA) plan with a health savings account.
 The plans include the choice between two networks.
 Two of the four employee-only plans include no premium cost for the employee.
 The employee may add spouse and/or children at an additional cost.
 With the qualified high-deductible plan (HSA), the College contributes an established amount to the health savings account for employee-only coverage or this amount offsets the cost of spouse/dependent coverage.
 Prescription coverage is included under the base and qualified high-deductible plans.
 For more information about health insurance coverage, visit Anthem.

 Not sure which plan you currently have?
 Click here to find out.